Chicken (game): Many-player versions

+As other examples, the "Lifeboat Problem" and Kolkata Paise Restaurant Problem are games in which each player can choose between many resources which have limited capacity to be divided (as with the passenger limit of a boat).
+A player’s best outcome results when the number of other players who select the same resource is within its capacity.
+It is typically stipulated that the players outnumber the total capacity, such that not all players can attain the best outcome.
+In realistic situations, players also have an option to select no resource, and such a game reduces to Chicken when the number of players is two.

+In experiments with the iterated Lifeboat Problem (a.k.a.
+“MAD Chairs”), caste systems evolve.
+However, it would be smarter to reform our caste systems than to seek a top position within them because the strategy with greatest theoretical and empirical support is turn-taking (specifically which tracks favors owed and reserves resources for the least indebted players).
+The computational intensity of tracking debt across diverse situations raises the possibility that we may be unable to avoid caste behavior without help from computers.

 Schedule chicken and project management

 The term "schedule chicken" is used in project management and software development circles.
 The condition occurs when two or more areas of a product team claim they can deliver features at an unrealistically early date because each assumes the other teams are stretching the predictions even more than they are.
 This pretense continually moves forward past one project checkpoint to the next until feature integration begins or just before the functionality is actually due.

 The practice of "schedule chicken" often results in contagious schedule slips due to the inter-team dependencies and is difficult to identify and resolve, as it is in the best interest of each team not to be the first bearer of bad news.
 The psychological drivers underlining the "schedule chicken" behavior in many ways mimic the hawk–dove or snowdrift model of conflict.